About The Spirit Dream

 The Blurb

-The Spirit Dream is the story of a very unusual dream and the search for meaning that followed.
-This search included a deep exploration of New Age practices, and Spiritualism.
-Finally, providence brought me back to the Catholic faith, I'd left behind some 20 years earlier.
-The Spirit Dream is a spiritual memoir that includes reflections and research on a range of phenomena and topics.
+The Spirit Dream is the story of a very unusual dream, the spiritual search that brought me back to the Catholic faith and what I learned about dreams along the way.
+The Spirit Dream is a spiritual memoir that includes research and personal experience on obtaining guidance via dreams.
 Coming soon!

 A Closer Look at the Cover